kenseitehdev/MokshaJS/README.md

 # MokshaJS

-MokshaJS is a lightweight JavaScript framework designed to build reactive, component-based user interfaces.
+MokshaJS is a lightweight JavaScript library designed to build reactive, component-based user interfaces.
 It combines state management, event handling, component lifecycle management, and DOM rendering to create dynamic, scalable web applications.
 It also includes built-in utilities for event throttling, debouncing, and virtual DOM manipulation.

 ## Table of Contents